lasp/adamant_example/src/assembly/pico/main/README.md

 The COSMOS Docker container must be configured to use the serial port connected to the Pico.

-> **Note for Mac Hosts:** Exposing a serial device from a Mac host to a Docker container is [not yet supported](https://github.com/docker/for-mac/issues/900).
-This can be worked around by connecting to the serial port on the Mac and forwarding traffic through a TCP socket to COSMOS running on the Docker container.
-Mac-specific modifications to this tutorial will be noted by "**For Mac**" after applicable steps.
+> **Note for Mac/Windows Hosts:** Exposing a serial device from a Mac or Windows host to a Docker container is [not yet supported](https://github.com/docker/for-mac/issues/900).
+This can be worked around by connecting to the serial port on the host and forwarding traffic through a TCP socket to COSMOS running on the Docker container.
+Mac-specific modifications to this tutorial will be noted by "**For Mac/Windows**" after applicable steps.

 Edit `cosmos-project/compose.yaml` and add the following entry to the `openc3-operator:` section: